openframeworks/ofBook/chapters/animation/chapter.md

 - [`ofSetVerticalSync (bool bUseSync)`](http://openframeworks.cc/documentation/application/ofAppRunner.html#!show_ofSetVerticalSync "ofSetVerticalSync Documentation Page") set this true if you want to synchronized vertically, false if you want to draw as fast as possible.

-By default, oF enables vertical sync and sets a frame rate of 60FPS.
+By default, oF enables vertical sync and sets a frame rate of 60 FPS.
 You can adjust the VSYNC and frame rate settings if you want to animate faster, but please note that by default oF wants to run as fast as possible.
 It's not uncommon if you are drawing a simple scene to see frame rates of 800 FPS if you don't have VSYNC enabled (and the frame rate cap set really high or disabled).

 Another important point which is a bit hard to cover deeply in this chapter is frame rate independence.
 If you animate using a simple model -- say for example, you create a variable called `xPos`, increase it by a certain amount every frame and draw it.